Cardiac Valve Disease

 - Ruptured chordae tendineae

 Valvular insufficiency occurs when the valve leaflets do not completely seal when the valve is closed.
 This causes regurgitation of blood (backward flow of blood) into the proximal chamber.
-For example, in aortic valve insufficiency blood regurgitates from the aorta into the left ventricle after ventricular ejection.
+For example, in aortic valve insufficiency, blood regurgitates from the aorta back into the left ventricle after ventricular ejection.

 Valvular stenosis and insufficiency can have serious cardiac consequences, and produce the following clinical symptoms:

 - Blood clots (thromboembolism) which can cause stroke